-4.0 BOND ADMINISTRATION AND MANAGEMENT
+4.0 CORPORATE PAPER ADMINISTRATION AND MANAGEMENT

-- 4.1 The Bond will be in registered transferable form without interest coupons.
-The issue of the Bond was authorized by the board of directors of the Eastern Caribbean Home Mortgage Bank on 23rd March 2015 in conformity with the provisions of the Eastern Caribbean Home Mortgage Bank Agreement Act, No. 8 of 1995, and is also guided by the following:- - Corporate Resolution dated 23rd March 2015, authorizing the 26th Bond Issue. - 4.2 The foregoing documents will be available for inspection during usual business hours on any weekday (public holidays excepted) for a period of thirty (30) days from the date of issuance of this Prospectus.
+- 4.1 The Corporate Paper will be in registered transferable form without interest coupons.
+The issue was authorized by the Board of Directors of the Eastern Caribbean Home Mortgage Bank on 19th October 2015 in conformity with the provisions of the Eastern Caribbean Home Mortgage Bank Agreement Act, No. 8 of 1995, and is also guided by the following:- - Corporate Resolution dated 19th October 2015, authorizing the Corporate Paper. - 4.2 The foregoing documents will be available for inspection during usual business hours on any weekday (public holidays excepted) for a period of thirty (30) days from the date of issuance of this Prospectus.
 The foregoing documents will also be available prior to the Settlement Date at the office of the Eastern Caribbean Home Mortgage Bank, ECCB Complex, Bird Rock Road, P. O. Box 753, Basseterre, St. Kitts and will also be available for inspection at the Offices of Licensed Intermediaries listed in Section 3.0 above.